thesheepcat/K-indexer/API_TECHNICAL_SPECIFICATIONS.md

 These fields are populated when users have shared profile information through broadcast transactions.
 If not available, they will be omitted from the response.

+**Quote Support:**
+This endpoint returns both regular posts and quotes (posts that reference other content):
+- `isQuote`: Boolean field indicating if this is a quote (true) or regular post (false)
+- `quote`: Object containing referenced content data (only present when `isQuote` is true)
+  - `referencedContentId`: Transaction ID of the referenced content (64-character hex string)
+  - `referencedMessage`: Base64 encoded message of the referenced content
+  - `referencedSenderPubkey`: Public key of the referenced content's author
+  - `referencedNickname`: Base64 encoded nickname of referenced author (optional)
+  - `referencedProfileImage`: Base64 encoded profile image of referenced author (optional)

+Quotes are treated as posts with all standard interaction fields (upvotes, downvotes, replies, etc.) and include the data from the content being quoted.

 **Response:**
 ```json
 {